Client-based/Matter-based Accounting

 Written by Fred Willerup

 LeanLaw organizes everything by clients and matters (or projects if you are using the consultant version).
-Time entries, expenses, and fixed fees are always tied to a matter.
+Time entries, expenses, and fixed fees should always tie to a matter.

 For a given matter you will find this setting under the "QuickBooks" tab:

-This innocent-looking settings has very important implications, especially how the client is handled in QuickBooks Online, in summary:
+This innocent-looking setting has very important accounting implications, especially how the client is handled in QuickBooks Online.
+To summarize how they work:

 Client Accounting